A Question of Balance

 Like all great Masters, Archie places particular emphasis on basics, in many instances, using mastery of basics to propel performance beyond the ordinary.

 Archie remembered my early visits to his camp.
-Though I had already attained black belt status in other styles, I was unable to pass even his basic test for balance.
+Though I had already attained Black Belt status in other styles, I was unable to pass even his basic tests for balance.

 "How did I lose the ability?"

-"I'm not concerned with how you lost it...
+"I'm not concerned with how you lost it.
 I'm concerned with whether you can get it back.
-Look at your lifestyle.
+Look at

 He invited me back promising to reveal "the secret."
 Of course, I accepted.

-I was satisfied to end with that achievement, except Archie reprimanded I was only "beginning" the lesson.
+I was satisfied to end with that achievement, except Archie reprimanded I was only "beginning" with

+the lesson.
 He penciled a drawing and ordered I build a practice station in my yard, where I should work daily to perfect the requisite balance skills.
-His station is portrayed in photographs #1a-c
+His station is portrayed in photographs #1a-c, which

 The configuration in the photographs takes approximately two hours to construct, using materials costing less than $40.